 After studying the vow of Jacob and its effect on the law of tithing and Israel, i was able to get an even deeper grasp of why tithing is not commanded for the New Testament Church.
 I know tithing had begun with Abraham and that’s where the tithing debate begins, but debating whether or not Abraham’s tithe is required for the Church does not answer if Jacob’s tithe is required of us.
 After defining Jacob’s tithing vow I list five arguments made clear from this article that refute the practice of tithing in the New Covenant.

-- Tithing was initiated from a personal vow under the Old Covenant
+- Tithing was initiated from a personal vow in response to God’s covenant with Israel not the New Covenant with the Church

 - The tithe was to be taken from the increase of the land of Israel, and from nowhere else

-- Jacob’s voluntary vow proves that tithing was not a requirement prior to the law.
+- Jacob’s vow was voluntary and accepted by God proving that tithing was not a requirement prior to the law.